CARRIER Infinity ICS Furnace

 Overview of the Infinity ICS

-The Carrier Infinity ICS is a modulating gas furnace in current production.
-The Infinity ICS is one of Carrier's top-of-the-line furnaces, with an AFUE of up to 95 percent.
-Carrier gives the furnace its highest ratings for quietness, energy efficiency and durability.
-The Infinity ICS utilizes a variable-speed blower and multi-stage operation.
-The furnace operates using natural gas, but can be converted to liquid propane.
-The heat exchanger is manufactured from aluminized steel.
-This furnace meets the Energy Star requirements for efficiency.
+The Carrier Infinity ICS is a discontinued modulating gas furnace.
+The Infinity ICS was one of Carrier's top-of-the-line furnaces, with an AFUE of up to 95 percent.
+Carrier gave the furnace its highest ratings for quietness, energy efficiency and durability.
+The Infinity ICS utilized a variable-speed blower and multi-stage operation.
+The furnace operated using natural gas, but could be converted to liquid propane.
+The heat exchanger was manufactured from aluminized steel.
+This furnace met the Energy Star requirements for efficiency.
+The Infinity ICS was part of Carrier's Infinity Series furnace line.

 Furnace Filters for the CARRIER Infinity ICS